Blender (software): Blender Studio

 The Blender Studio platform, launched in March 2014 as Blender Cloud, is a subscription-based cloud computing platform where members can access Blender add-ons, courses and to keep track of the production of Blender Studio's open movies.
 It is currently operated by the Blender Studio, formerly a part of the Blender Institute.
 It was launched to promote and fundraiser for Project: Gooseberry, and is intended to replace the selling of DVDs by the Blender Foundation with a subscription-based model for file hosting, asset sharing and collaboration.
 Blender Add-ons included in Blender Studio are CloudRig, Blender Kitsu, Contact sheet Add-on, Blender Purge and Shot Builder.
 It was rebranded from Blender Cloud to Blender Studio on 22 October 2021.

 The Blender Development Fund

-The Blender development fund is a subscription where individuals and companies can fund Blender's development.
+The Blender Development Fund is a subscription where individuals and companies can fund Blender's development.
 Corporate members include Epic Games, Nvidia, Microsoft, Apple, Unity, Intel, Decentraland, Amazon Web Services, Meta, AMD, Adobe and many more.
-You can also provide one time donations to Blender.
-It supports Bank Transfer, PayPal and Cryptocurrency.
+Individual users can also provide one-time donations to Blender via payment card, PayPal, wire transfer, and some cryptocurrencies.